masneyb/weather-station/README.md

 [PG-9](https://www.adafruit.com/products/761) cable gland.

-The box is mounted to the top of my fence using hose clamps with some rubber
+The box is mounted to the top of my fence using hose clamps with some rubber stops that were purchased at a local hardware store.

 ### Solar and Power Setup